A Facebook Pixel is a bit of code that comes out of Facebook and goes on to your website.

 If you are using an outsourced agency, the chances are they will say ‘here’s your Facebook Pixel code, who do I need to send it to?’

 It needs to go to somebody who has access to the back end of your website and can add that code in the relevant place.
-That could be yourselves or your web developer.
+That could be you or your web developer.
 Once the code is in place, there’s a little Pixel helper which can be put on to your toolbar for Google.
 It will tell you that your Pixel is working, and analytics will start to appear.

-Why are analytics important?
+Why is analytics important?

 If you’re running ads, then the Pixel becomes more relevant.